 English A Literature HL – Average Score: 4.67

-This is by far the most difficult English A course according to the stats.
+According to the statistical bulletin, this is the course where the average score is the lowest for any English A course.
 Only 2.5% of candidates got a 7, and the average score is around 0.35 points lower than any other English A course!
-If you want an easier life, stay away from Lit HL.

 Group 2: Language Acquisition